What did Arius teach that caused the Arian Controversy?

 By describing the Son as a created being, Arius seems to contradict the Bible, which says that the Son was “begotten;” the only Being ever “begotten” by God.

 The Nicene Creed says that the Son was begotten from the substance of God and, therefore, is of the same substance as God.
-In other words, the Creed interprets “begotten” literally, as if the Son was born from God like human children are born from their parents.
+This seems to interpret “begotten” literally, as if the Son was born from God like human children are born from their parents.

-Arius responded that the term “begotten” and the titles Father and Son must not be understood literally but symbolize that the Son is the only being ever directly produced by the Father and that He is an exact replica of the invisible God:
+Arius responded that the term “begotten” and the titles Father and Son must not be understood literally but symbolize that the Son is the only being ever directly produced by the Father and that He is an exact visible replica of the invisible God.

 Begotten before Time Existed

-From the perspective of beings who exist subject to time, therefore, the Son has ‘always’ existed.
+Since He made all things, the Son existed before all things.
+Consequently, the Son was begotten before time itself existed.
+From the perspective of beings who exist ‘in’ or subject to time, the Son has ‘always’ existed.

 There was when He was not

 On the other hand, Arius argued that “God must preexist the Son.
 If not, we are faced with a whole range of unacceptable ideas .. (such as) that he is, like God, self-subsistent.”
 (RW, 97) Therefore, “the Son was produced before everything, before anything conceivable, but is still not co-eternal with the Father.”
-(RH, 103) For example, Arius wrote:
+(RH, 103) In that incomprehensible infinity beyond time, the Father exists metaphysically ‘before’ the Son.
+There was when He was not but there was no literal ‘time’ before the Son.

-But that is not what Arius said.
-He did not use the word “time” in this context.
-He said that the Son was “brought into existence … before all times and ages” (RW, 97).
-Time is part of our universe and, presumably, does not exist outside our universe.
-But God, since He gave existence to this universe, exists outside the universe.
-What exists beyond our universe, therefore, is infinitely more than what exists in our universe.
-What Arius said, in other words, is that the Son was begotten in the unknowable and timeless infinity beyond time, and “there was when He was not” only in a metaphysical sense.
+But Arius did not use the word “time” in this context.
+Since he said the Son was “brought into existence … before all times and ages” (RW, 97), the Son was begotten in the unknowable and timeless infinity beyond time, and “there was when He was not” only in a metaphysical sense.
 He did not say that there was literal time before the Son.
-In other words, for our purposes, living within time, the Son has ‘always’ existed.
+For our purposes, living within time, the Son has ‘always’ existed.

 Arius stated: